kevinmli/Spectral-Distribution-Given-Degree-Sequences/README.md

-# Spectral-Distribution-Given-Degree-Sequences
+# The Spectral Distribution of Large Graphs with Given Degree Sequences
-The GitHub repository for the paper "The Spectral Distribution of Large Graphs with Given Degree Sequences".
+This is the NumPy and SciPy implementation of the computational verification of the semicircle law and justification for assumptions on degree size.